TempleRodgers/Google-Drive-Files-Search/README.md

 By storing the search results in a tab of a spreadsheet and the search string in the tab name, you can store and filter through the results of a search.
 There's two versions of this:
-  1. Search every shared drive I have access to
+  1. Search every shared drive I have access to (main branch)
-  2. Search a list of shared drives
+  2. Search a list of shared drives (